 Japanese beetles are highly invasive pests that have become as destructive as they are difficult to control.
 They are known to feed on many species of grasses and over 300 ornamental plants and agricultural crops.
 Although Japanese Beetles have been around since 1916 in the Eastern United States they have only recently become a pest in the St. Louis metropolitan area.

-In their adult stage these beetles are about half of an inch long with a shinny metallic green and bronze body.
+In their adult stage these beetles are about 1/2 inch long with a shiny metallic green and bronze body.
 They are usually found in large numbers.
-When in their larva, or grub, stage they are about one inch long white worms.
+When in their larva, or grub, stage they are about one-inch-long white worms.

-In the Beetles grub stages (from mid-late summer to late spring) these beetles live in turf grass as well as forested areas.
-When they reach their adult phases they prefer to dine on Linden and Birch trees as well as plants in the rose family (Cherry, Plum, Crabapples, Roses, etc).
+In the beetle’s grub stages (from mid-late summer to late spring) they live in turf grass as well as forested areas.
+When they reach their adult phases, they prefer to dine on linden and birch trees as well as plants in the rose family (cherry, plum, crabapples, roses, serviceberry, etc).

-If you have any questions about controlling Japanese Beetles in your landscape talk to an arborist today.
+If you have any questions about controlling Japanese beetles in your landscape, contact one of our Arborists today.